Slow Diffusion onto Land

 - Aja Mia Carter, S. Tonia Hsieh, Peter Dodson, Lauren Sallan, 2021.
 Early amphibians evolved distinct vertebrae for habitat invasions.
 PLOS One 16(6): e0251983

-- Jennifer Clack.
-2011.
-Gaining Ground - The Origin and Evolution of Tetrapods.
-Indiana University Press.
-Bloomington and Indianapolis.
+- Jennifer Clack, 2014.
+Gaining Ground: The Origin and Evolution of Tetrapods.
+Indiana University Press, Bloomington.
 523 pp.

 - Michael Coates, Marcello Ruta, and Matt Friedman.
 2008.
 Ever Since Owen: Changing Perspectives on the Early Evolution of Tetrapods.
 Annual Review of Ecology, Evolution, and Systematics.
 2008.
 39:571Ð92.